PLSysSec/cse291-fall16/content/notes/hails.md

 - **Security:** this is the focal point.
 Tiny TCB in application code across all examples.
 How big is the TCB for the Hails library + runtime + LIO/DCLabels/COWL ecosystem?
-  + The other parts are formalized :+1:
+  + The other parts are formalized in Coq :+1:

-### Another policy enforcing framework is Jeeves.
+### Another policy enforcing framework is Jeeves/Jacqueline.
 How is Hails different?

-See pg.
-26. Hails is faster (Jeeves' measurements are non-standard, but still slow), and because of LIO: provides stronger security guarantees and allows for modern language features.
-Hail's programming model requires developers to handle IFC violations; Jeeves does not.
-Instead, Jeeves uses faceted values (default values) to avoid throwing exceptions.
-Both have a similar negativity: not handling exceptions (in hails) means propagating an error that is not easy to understand; propagating and choosing default values is similarly hard.
+- Jeeves is a language, whereas Hails is a library/EDSL.
+This makes Hails more flexible and easier to change from a language design point of view. (+ usual host-language features for free argument for EDSLs)
+- LIO's programming model is more flexible (e.g., LIO has exceptions and threads).
+- Jeeves is completely policy agnostic; Hails is *mostly* policy agnostic.
+The authors make a case for requiring policies be inspectable, i.e. to recover from failures (see concurrent LIO).
+- Jeeves can specify policies on concrete data stored in DB directly, Hails requires a layer of indirection at the MP level.
+Unclear which is better.
+- Hails has a story for confinement in the browser, via COWL, and for enforcement at the OS level.
+- LIO addresses covert channels and generally has a stronger attacker model.
+  Specifically, LIO supports termination sensitive noninterference (no leaks via termination channel).
+Jeeves supports termination insensitive noninterference (leaks via termination channel possible).